peteroupc/peteroupc.github.io/bernoulli.md

 This section will show algorithms for a number of factory functions, allowing different kinds of probabilities to be sampled from input coins.

-The algorithms as described here do not always lead to the best performance.
-An implementation may change these algorithms as long as they produce the same results as the algorithms as described here.
+The algorithms as described here are not always the fastest.
+An implementation may change these algorithms as long as they produce the same results as the algorithms given here.

 > **Notes:**
 >
-> 1. Most of the algorithms assume that a source of independent and unbiased random bits is available, in addition to the input coins.
+> 1. Most of the algorithms assume that a fair coin (see the previous section) is available, in addition to the input coins.
 But in many cases, they can be implemented using nothing but those coins as a source of randomness.
 See the [**appendix**](#Appendix) for details.
 > 2. Bernoulli factory algorithms that sample the probability _f_(_&lambda;_) act as unbiased estimators of _f_(_&lambda;_) (their "long run average" equals _f_(_&lambda;_)).
 See the [**appendix**](#Bernoulli_Factories_and_Unbiased_Estimation) for details.

 <a id=Implementation_Notes></a>